Ollie Idowu, JD, MPH

 Megan is a graduate of the University of Illinois, where she received her Bachelor of Science in kinesiology and community health.
 She also holds a Master of Science in health sciences with a focus in public health from Western Illinois University.

-Outside of the office, Megan enjoys spending time with her family, traveling and cooking.
+Outside of the office, Megan enjoys traveling, cooking and spending time with her family and friends.